brpandey/hangman/README.md

 Command Line - Parallel option with 100 secrets

-Open another terminal window and type `top` and press `1` to see all cores or `htop` which will automatically show the cores After the below command has been issued, check the the cpu utilization of both cores while this runs!
+Open another terminal window and type `top` and press `1` to see all cores or `htop` which will automatically show the cores After the below command has been issued, check the the cpu utilization of the cores while this runs!

 ```elixir
 $ ./hangman_game -n yoshi -pl -r 100